tetzgabriel/flocking/README.md

 # Flocking Simulation
-This is a small flocking simulation example using *p5.js* (and materilialize BTW).
+This is a small flocking simulation example using *p5.js*.

 I made this inspired on the Boids algorithm created by Craig Reynolds and by *Coding Challenge #124: Flocking Simulation* video of The Coding Train.